What is stakeholder management?

 Get your stakeholders involved from the very start so they have every opportunity to participate and contribute, and even have a say on how and when they can participate.
 It’s their right as stakeholders (who will be affected by the decision) to be involved in the decision-making process.
 And don’t leave them out at the end of the process, either.
 Your stakeholders should have access to reports on how their participation has impacted the project or decision.

-Track interactions
+Track Interactions

 Use stakeholder engagement software to record details on any conversations you have with stakeholders, whether phone, email or in-person.
 This stakeholder engagement best practice is extremely practical – tracking your communication and interactions will help you discover issues, see who is (and isn’t) engaged and share information as a team.